 But in what sort of mutual funds should you invest your 401(k) money?
 The traditional model says that a young person should invest in the most aggressive stock growth mutual funds (which exchange high risk for high yield).
 As you reach your 40s, you start to move the money into more conservative stock funds.
 As you approach retirement, say, in your 50s, you move most of the money into bond funds (which have disappointing returns, and lower risk), and then, when you are ready to retire, any additional money going into your 401(k) should be in money market funds (almost no return, but no real risk).

 There's a lot to be said for this model--and I kick myself that when I first start contributing to a 401(k) in the mid-1980s, I put everything into bond funds.
 I was so scared that the money might evaporate away.
 Even into the early 1990s, I was still far too heavily weighted towards bond funds and conservative stock funds.
-If I had followed the traditional advice on this, I would have benefited from the most amazing stock market boom in history--the 1990s bubble--and I would probably have another $40K-$80K in my 401(k) account than I have now.
+If I had followed the traditional advice on this, I would have benefited from the most amazing stock market boom in history--the 1990s bubble--and I would probably have another $200K-$400K in my 401(k) account than I have now.

 However: there is something to be said for being cautious, especially when you are living in "interesting times."
 (There is supposedly an old Chinese curse, "May you live in interesting times.")
 A lot of people saw their 401(k) funds drop quite impressively in value since May of 2000, as the stock market bubble deflated with all the charm and grace of a tire running over a nailstrip.
 I think it is likely that over the next two to three years, all of this will be a painful memory (for most Americans).
 Those who cashed out their 401(k), or who had to retire, or moved 401(k) money from stock funds to bond funds--they are never going to forget this experience--and not in a positive way.
 DO NOT PANIC IN A BEAR MARKET!
 This not only wipes out the advantages of the bull market that you just enjoyed, but you, along with millions of other nervous nellies, cause the market to sink even faster, because you are trying to sell when others are doing likewise.
 The time to buy is when others are losing their heads in panic; the time to sell is when others insist that the market can only go up.
-(Thanks, Abby Cohen, the stock analyst who was talking about Dow 20,000 a couple of years ago, and persuaded me to stay in the stock market.
+(Thanks, Abby Cohen, the stock analyst who was talking about Dow 20,000 just before the 2000 crash, and persuaded me to stay in the stock market.
 Yes, that "thanks" is sarcasm.)